 Get off the beaten track of the Great Ocean Road and head deep into the Great Otway National Park for either easy or challenging four-wheel driving and some great camping and bush scenery.

 The Otways have a lot to offer for all four-wheel driving skill levels.
-Roads and tracks in the Otways are driveable in a standard four-wheel drive when it is dry, but mud tyres and a winch are necessary when it is wet.
+Roads and tracks in the Otways are drivable in a standard four-wheel drive when it is dry, but mud tyres and a winch are necessary when it is wet.
 Base yourself in Forrest for a weekend of four-wheel driving.
-Tracks of interest around the area are Cowley track, Goat track, Noonday track, Number One Spur track, West Barwon track, Turtons track, Delaney’s Road and Curtis Road.
+Tracks of interest around the area are Cowley track, Goat track, Noonday track, Number One Spur track, West Barwon track, Turtons Track, Delaney’s Road and Curtis Road.

 Alternatively, the area around Lavers Hill provides further opportunities to explore the Otways and its star attractions.
 Tracks in the area include Egan track, Mount McKenzie Road, Number Nine Ridge track, Holy Water track, Bennets track and Heffernan track.

 For some ideas on fantastic driving opportunities to explore the famous Otways coast and lush green hinterland, including Victoria’s Great Otway National Park, have a look at Parks Victorias Victoria’s Iconic 4WD Adventures.
-For your own safety and the preservation of our natural landscapes, seasonal road closures apply throughout the Park and on tracks in state forests managed by the Department of Environment, Land Water and Planning (DELWP).
-Otways 4WD Touring Map available for purchase from the Great Ocean Road Visitor Information Centre: (AU$14.95 & $2.00 postage)
+For your own safety and the preservation of our natural landscapes, seasonal road closures apply throughout the Park and on tracks in state forests managed by the Department of Energy, Environment & Climate Change (DECCA).

 A permit is required for horse riders to ride in the National Park and Parks Victoria staff can assist you with this.
 The formed roads and tracks provide ideal trails.